Why Buildings Turn Their Backs on The L.A. River | KCET

 O'Farrell says that we now all know that's not environmentally sustainable.
 "We've come a long way," he says.
 "And it's kind of ironic that our partners now in reversing the whole thinking are the feds who channelized the River."

-For a greater explanation of so much else that the Flood Control Act wrought, please see this Laws That Shaped LA column featuring environmental writer, LA Observed contributor and L.A.
+For a greater explanation of so much else that the Flood Control Act wrought, please see the Laws That Shaped LA column featuring environmental writer, LA Observed contributor and L.A.
 River expert and tour guide Jenny Price.

 The short version: The Flood Control Act, along with sibling versions from 1915 and another in 1941, provided the substantial federal dollars that led directly to the straightjacketing of the River.